-June 14, 2010: Households across the state are tightening their belts, pinching pennies and clipping coupons.
-But despite these tough economic times, voters in the town of Manchester-by-the-Sea on the North Shore showed their strong support for their small CPA program – they voted to increase their CPA property tax surcharge from 0.5 to 1.5 %.
+June 2010 (Updated May 2019): Voters in the town of Manchester-by-the-Sea on the North Shore showed their strong support for their small CPA program by voting in 2010 to increase their CPA property tax surcharge from 0.5 to 1.5 %.
 In Manchester, the effort to raise the CPA surcharge won by 199 votes – a good margin, especially during an economic recession, and especially with a budget override on the same ballot.
 Manchester is not the only community that has raised its CPA surcharge.
-Since 2000, three other communities have done the same: Amherst, Chelmsford, and Lincoln.
+Since 2000, four other communities have done the same: Amherst, Chelmsford, Conway, and Lincoln.

 Manchester passed CPA at a 0.5% surcharge level in 2005.
 Having CPA has allowed the community to undertake a few great projects that it otherwise may not have been able to fund, but, according to Manchester resident and CPC Chair Woody Kelly, who led the charge for the surcharge increase, revenues from the 0.5% surcharge were “like having .25 cents and wanting to go buy a candy bar.”
 At the new surcharge level, the community will be able to undertake larger projects, like watershed protection, open space acquisition, and community affordable housing projects that would have been out of reach of the CPA budget previously.